Stuartlab-UCSC/cluster-solution-format/README.md

   * cell assignments: The categorical (or probabilistic) assignment of cells to clusters, i.e. the output of a cluster algorithm.
   *	markers: Arbitrary metrics for genes as markers that identify individual clusters.
   *	cell type annotation: A label that maps a cluster to a cell type.
+Ideally this would be a valid cell ontology annotation, but realisticly might be an after thought for an analyst.

 The cell assignments field is the only information required for a valid cluster solution json object.